bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Perspective Value Demo</h4>

-The following example shows a handful of elements, side by side, all transformed using the same perspective, accomplished by using the perspective property on their direct parent element.
+<p>The following example shows a handful of elements, side by side, all
+transformed using the same perspective, accomplished by using the perspective property on their direct parent element.</p>

 <h4>HTML</h4>